coutouly/piggybank/README.md

  schema than are specified in the column spec, only the fields in the schema will be used.

- A fourth argument specifie the fised length
+ A fourth argument specifie the fixed length

  Column spec idea and syntax parser borrowed from Russ Lankenau's implementation